sn-chege/sn-chege/README.md

 ***My name is Stanley & I am a Software Developer from Nairobi, Kenya***

-🧰 **My Programming Stack**

-👯 _I’m looking to collaborate on Multimedia Applications (like Audio & Video players), Processing.js, FOSS projects, Games and any technical solutions that improve the lives of people around me._
+👯 _I’m looking to collaborate on Multimedia Applications (like Audio & Video players), Processing.js, FOSS projects and any technical solutions that improve the lives of people around me._

 📫 **How to reach me**